International Journal of Energy Research

 - Enter a summary of up to 300 words for all articles.
 This is a concise summary of the whole paper, not just the conclusions, and is understandable without reference to the rest of the paper.
 It should contain no citation to other published work.

-- Table of contents entries: International Journal of Energy Research publishes Graphical Table of Contents (GTOC) from 2012.
-Authors should submit an abstract figure (diagram or illustration selected from the manuscript or an additional "eye-catching" figure) and accompanying text for this abstract with the original manuscript.
-The GTOC entry should include the paper title, the authors’ names (with the corresponding author indicated by an asterisk) together with the figure and no more than 80 words or 3 sentences of text summarizing the key findings presented in the paper.
+- Table of contents entries: International Journal of Energy Research publishes a Graphical Table of Contents (GTOC).
+To submit your paper, you must upload a graphic to be included in the online table of contents and a statement outlining the paper’s novelty with the original manuscript.
+The graphic should be .tiff or .eps format and be uploaded to the Graphical Table of Contents.
+The novelty statement should include the paper title, the authors’ names (with the corresponding author indicated by an asterisk), and no more than 80 words or 3 sentences of text summarizing the paper’s novelty.

 - Include up to eight keywords that describe your paper for indexing purposes.